ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Finding Longest Word

-Write a function `findLongestWord` that takes an array of words and returns the length of the longest one.
+Write a function `findLongestWord` that takes an array of words and returns the longest one.
 If there are 2 with the same length, it should return the first occurrence.

 **Starter Code**